 Strategic change can only be achieved when senior management is deeply involved in project management.
 To reach this goal the first step is to support strategic professionals and executives in learning the language of project management.

 Project portfolio management (PPM) is a discipline that is becoming more complex over time.
-It will continue to evolve.
+Portfolio Management evolution will continue to progress.
 For sure, PPM represents the management of a whole collection of projects as one big entity to achieve company goals and objectives.

 Francesco Pecoraro, PMP, PSM, PSPO, SSYB, SSGB, SSBB, CL, CC is the founder of francescopecoraro.com where he shares useful and practical information about project management, program management, project portfolio management, and agile methodology.
 Francesco has extensive experience as a project, program and portfolio manager, project management officer (PMO), digital transformation and strategic consultant.
 He is also considered a communication, public speaking, and leadership expert.
 Francesco writes about project methodologies, program, and portfolio management.